The running short appears to be a fairly simple garment, but there is much more to these diminutive trousers than meets the eye.

 Lightweight, durable and functional, the Reebok Running 18 cm Woven Shorts are equally at home in the gym or out on the road.
 There's a secure pocket for valuables and 360 reflective elements add visibility for those early-morning or evening runs.

-Take on the great outdoors with the Ronhill Momentum 5" Short.
-The relaxed fit combined with Vapourlite moisture management technology keep you cool, dry and comfortable even as your workout heats up.
+Take on the great outdoors with the dhb Aeron Women's 4" Run Liner Short.
+The 4-way stretch fabric combined with microfresh moisture management technology keeps you cool, dry and comfortable even as your workout heats up.

 Support the fight against ocean plastic with the Adizero Short Tights.
 They feature ECONYL® regenerated yarn and are part of the Parley for the Oceans collaboration.
-These body-hugging shorts offer medium compression to support your muscles through your run.
+These semi-fitted shorts follow the shape of the body for a comfortable, unrestricted run.